Film Noir / Crime Films

 Johnny One-Eye (1950) 78m.
 Pat O'Brien is a gangster who isn't quite the tough guy everybody thinks he is.

 Lady Gangster (1942) 62m.
 Faye Emerson, Julie Bishop, Jackie Gleason.
-The title tells it.
-With episode of TV show "Lock Up."
+The title tells it all.

 The Limping Man (1953) 75m.
 Lloyd Bridges is innocent G.I. involved in murder case in London.